mkpetterson/sfcrime/README.md

 <img src="data/images/car_vs_income.png" alt="Drawing" style="width: 500px;" align="center"/>

-Using the stats.pearsonr() method to look at the correlation coefficient and p-value between the two datasets:
+I used the stats.spearmanr() method to look at the correlation coefficient and p-value between the two datasets.
+Note that Pearson's method requires the two datasets to be normally distributed, which is why I used the <a href="https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.spearmanr.html">Spearman's correlation</a>.
-- Correlation coefficient 0.86
+- Correlation coefficient 0.76
-- P-value of 0.0003
+- P-value of 0.0045

-The correlation coefficient is positive and close to one, indicating a strong positive relationship between the two datasets.
-The p-value is extrememly low; the probability of seeing this relationship given there is no correlation is 0.03% and we can conclude that there is a relationship between thefts from vehicles and median income.
+The correlation coefficient is positive and in the upper quartile, indicating a medium positive relationship between the two datasets.
+The p-value is low; the probability of seeing this relationship given there is no correlation is 0.45% and we can conclude that there is a relationship between thefts from vehicles and median income at a significance level of 0.05.

 ## Digging Deeper: Nothing happens at 4am